rhiever/ipython-notebook-workshop/README.md

 # Practice Data

 I have included a data file with this tutorial titled `parasite_data.csv`, courtesy of <a href="http://luiszaman.com/">Luis Zaman</a>.
-Please note that this is unpublished data, and is *only meant to be used for the purposes of this workshop*.
-Email Luis Zaman directly if you want to use it for something else.
+Please note that this is unpublished data, and is **only meant to be used for the purposes of this workshop**.
+Email Luis directly if you want to use it for something else.

 The data has 3 columns: